 Each pouch also contains natural prebiotics designed to help your cat’s digestive system function at its best.
 The recommended feeding guide for a cat of 5 kilograms is three pouches per day if it is fed on its own without any kibble.
 That results in several waste pouches to dispose of.

 7. IAMS for Vitality Senior Dry Cat Food

 If your cat is a little older, the IAMS for Vitality Senior Dry Cat Food is a good choice.
 With chicken and turkey as the first two ingredients, this senior cat food is veterinary-developed, with IAMS having over 70 years of experience in developing pet foods.
 This crunchy kibble will also help clean plaque and tartar off your senior cat’s teeth while providing all the nutrition that they need.

 This dry kibble contains glucosamine to support your cat’s joints, as well as a tailored blend of antioxidants to help their immune system stay strong.
 It’s also formulated to help keep urinary pH low, reducing the likelihood of your cat developing a urinary tract infection.

 8. Applaws 100 Percent Natural Wet Cat Food

-If your cat has allergies to the ingredients in many commercial cat foods, then this is great to feed alongside a balanced limited-ingredient kibble.
+If your cat has allergies to the ingredients in many commercial cat foods, this is great to feed alongside a balanced limited-ingredient kibble.
 Applaws only contains three to four ingredients, depending on the variety.
-You will need to watch out if your cat is allergic to rice or cheese, though, as two of the varieties within this pack contain those ingredients.
+You will need to watch out if your cat is allergic to rice or cheese since two of the varieties within this pack contain those ingredients.